KennOtieno/zoom_clone/README.md

-# Just a Simple Zoom Call
+# Just a Simple Zoom Call.